 💬 Conclusion:

-Converting PDF to Google Slides is easy.
+The steps of how to convert PDF to Google Slides are easy.
 For a quick fix, convert it to images and insert them directly.
-If you need editable slides, convert the PDF to PowerPoint first, then import it into Google Slides.
+If you need editable slides, convert the PDF to PPT first, then import it into Google Slides.
 With these methods, you can quickly turn any PDF into a ready-to-use presentation for class, meetings, or work.

 Creating presentations can be tedious, but WorkPPT AI slide maker can generate professional slides in minutes.
 Try it for free by clicking the button below.